On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Introduction and main results

-\item As explained in the introduction, we are mostly interested in the case, when~$B$ is a localization of a number field; obviously it satisfies the requirements.

-\item Condition (i) is satisfied if $X_b$ is irreducible, because $\pi$ is smooth at $x$.
+$\bullet$ Condition (I) is satisfied if $X_b$ is irreducible, because $\pi$ is smooth at $x$.

-\item If the residue field of $b$ is perfect, then Condition (I) is equivalent to the condition that $X_b$ has no multiple components.
+$\bullet$ If the residue field of $b$ is perfect, then Condition (I) is equivalent to the condition that $X_b$ has no multiple components.

-\item We expect that, more generally, the theorem and its proof hold for the semi-local rings of finitely many closed points on $X$.
-Note that the conjecture is proved for split group schemes in the case of semi-local Dedekind domains in~\cite{PaninStavrovaDedekind}, which partially extends the results of~\cite{Nisnevich1}. \end{itemize} \end{remarks}
+$\bullet$ We expect that, more generally, the theorem and its proof hold for the semi-local rings of finitely many closed points on $X$.
+Note that the conjecture is proved in the case of semi-local Dedekind domains in~\cite{Guo2019GrSerreDedekind}, which extends the results of~\cite{Nisnevich1}.
+See also~\cite{PaninStavrovaDedekind} in the split case. \end{remarks*}

 The following result of independent interest will be used in the proof. \begin{theorem} Let $R$ be a Noetherian local ring.
-Let $\bG$ be a split reductive group scheme over $R$.
-Let $\cF$ be a principal $\bG$-bundle over $\A^1_R:=\spec R[t]$ such that $\cF$ is trivial over the complement of a closed subscheme finite over $\spec R$.
+Let $\bH$ be a split reductive group scheme over $R$.
+Let $\cF$ be a principal $\bH$-bundle over $\A^1_R:=\spec R[t]$ such that $\cF$ is trivial over the complement of a closed subscheme that is finite over $\spec R$.
 Then $\cF$ is trivial. \end{theorem}